 I create art as a way to interpret the underlying systems in history, language, and nature.
 I find motivation in fossil collections, mycology, folklore, natural history museums, terrariums, esoteric traditions, entomology, and sea monsters.
 I love complex overlapping stories and visuals.

 I currently live and work in the Dandenong Ranges outside Melbourne, Australia, and I have found boundless inspiration from the ecosystem here.
 Living in a fern tree forest, surrounded by hills and streams, and visited by exotic parrots and bushy-tailed possums has been a dream.
-My most recent series has been featured at In.cube8r Gallery in Melbourne, where I have also been invited to be a guest curator for upcoming exhibitions.
+My most recent series has been featured at In.cube8r Gallery in Melbourne, and Wooby Lane Gallery in Hobart Tasmania.